networknt/light-4j/docs/content/tutorials/microservices.md

 cd ../light-java-example
 git add .
-git commit -m "checkin 4 apis" git push origin master
+git commit -m "checkin 4 apis"
 ```

 ## Handlers

-Now these APIs are working if you start them and they will output the operationId
+Now these APIs are working if you start them and they will output the mock responses
-defined in the API specification.
+generated based on the API specifications.
 Let's take a look at the API handler itself
 and update it based on our business logic.

 #### API D
 Let's take a look at the generated PathHandlerProvider.java in
-api_d/src/main/java/io/swagger/handler/
+api_d/src/main/java/io/swagger/

 ```
-package io.swagger.handler;
+package io.swagger;

 import com.networknt.config.Config;
 import com.networknt.server.HandlerProvider;